IA-VV is looking for employees who want to make a difference!

 - Veteran Status a Plus!

-IA-VV has the following benefits: 12 paid holidays a year, paid, paid sick leave and
+IA-Veterans Village has the following benefits: 12 paid holidays a year, paid vacation and paid sick leave, pension, health insurance, dental and vision plans.

-- If you were a client of IA-VV, you must have been out of all programs for at least 2 years.
+PLEASE NOTE: If you were a client of IA-VV, you must have been out of all programs for at least two years.
+IA-VV is an EEOC employer.